Skip links

 Thaioil Group strives to develop and enhance the supplier capacity in sustainability management, covering ESG aspects, across its supply chain through the following implementations.

-• Communication of knowledge and supplier ESG programs: This included procurement procedures, and Thaioil Group commitment to all suppliers through various channels, such as annual supplier seminars, theoretical and practical trainings, and Thaioil Group’s website.
-Also, the Company has publicized ESG news through the Company’s Facebook pages and Supplier Relationship Management (SRM) Newsletters via Emails.
+• Communication of knowledge and supplier ESG programs: This included procurement procedures, and Thaioil Group commitment to all suppliers through various channels, such as annual supplier seminars, theoretical and practical training, and Thaioil Group’s website.
+Also, the Company has publicized ESG news through the Company’s Facebook pages and Supplier Relationship Management (SRM) Newsletters via emails.

 • Supplier ESG Benchmark: This implementation focuses on comparing data from supplier assessments across various sustainability dimensions and conducting meetings to share best practices from suppliers with outstanding ESG performance.
 Furthermore, this also provides an opportunity for suppliers to ask questions during the activity, enabling them to apply the insights within their own organizations and improve their supplier sustainability practices.